 Main Festivals in May

-Toyokawa Inari Spring Grand Festival (May 3-5) — Toyokawa, Aichi.
-One of the three great Inari shrines of Japan.
+Toyokawa Inari Spring Grand Festival (May 4-5) — Toyokawa, Aichi.
+One of Japan’s three great Inari sites — and, despite the name, a Soto Zen Buddhist temple (Myogonji) rather than a Shinto shrine.
 The festival fills the grounds with worshippers offering prayers for an abundant harvest.
+Source: Toyokawa Tourism Association.

 If you can only pick one spring festival in Central Japan, I would point you to the Inuyama Festival.
 It is 30 minutes from Nagoya by Meitetsu, and the combination of the floats and the cherry blossoms is a concentrated dose of “Japanese spring” in a single afternoon.
 You can pair it with Inuyama Castle on the same day, which makes the trip very efficient.